 Collective stand at the Arab Health trade fair

 Are you looking to develop your business in the medical sector?
-Did you know that healthcare is the second largest market in the Gulf region?
-Join the world leaders in this growing sector between 27 and 30 January at the Arab Health 2020 trade fair in Dubai and showcase your products and services at our collective Belgian stand in collaboration with FIT and Awex.
+Did you know that health is one of the most promising sectors in the Gulf Region?
+Their expenditures are expected to reach close to US$105 billion in 2022.
+Join the world leaders in this growing sector between 21 and 24 June at the Arab Health 2021 trade fair in Dubai and showcase your products and services at our collective Belgian stand.

 The Arab Health trade fair is a must for stakeholders in the healthcare sector.